 Download fact sheet: What is the capacity to contribute review process?

-A capacity to contribute (CTC) score is a measure of the capacity of a non-government school’s community to contribute to the recurrent costs of the school.
+A capacity to contribute (CTC) score is a measure of a non-government school’s capacity to contribute to the ongoing costs of running the school.
 A school’s CTC percentage affects the amount of base recurrent funding the school attracts from the Commonwealth Government under the Australian Education Act 2013 (the Act).

-An approved authority may seek a review of a school’s CTC score if it believes the score does not accurately reflect the community’s financial circumstances.
+Under subsection 53(2) of the Act, an approved authority may apply to the Department of Education, Skills and Employment (the department) for a review of a CTC score if it believes the score does not accurately reflect the school community’s circumstances.

-- a change in circumstance not reflected in data or methodology, which may not have been reflected in the DMI scores.
-This could include recent significant changes in enrolments or local economic impacts affecting a school community
+- a change in circumstance not reflected in data or methodology, which could include recent significant changes in enrolments or local economic impacts affecting a school community.

 - unique circumstances of the school community or school itself which impact the financial capacity of the school community to contribute.
 This could include high proportions of students from large families (e.g. those with greater numbers of dependants).